melissa-c/WellbeingTracker/README.md

 # WellbeingTracker

-An application to record your wellbeing. you can enter in the day and your symptoms and then retrieve the information entered using search
+An application to record your wellbeing.
+You can enter in the day and your symptoms and then retrieve the information entered using search.

-#Learning objectives:
+##Learning objectives:

-API's
+APIs
 Servers

-#MVP:
+##Get all entries
+GET /v1/entries

+##Get an entry by entryId
+GET /v1/entries/1

+##Create a new entry
+POST /v1/entries

+##MVP:
-need to be able to display all entries, get an entry by an id and be able to create a new entry
+Display all entries, get an entry by entry id and create a new entry.

-#Future development:
-send the data to a person / GP of your choice.